Fans boo Tristan Thompson in first game since allegedly cheating on pregnant Khloe Kardashian

 So much for home-field advantage.

-Fans in attendance at Cleveland's Quicken Loans Area to cheer on the Cavaliers Wednesday did not appear to be forgiving to one of the team's players accused of cheating on pregnant Khloe Kardashian.
+Fans in attendance at Cleveland's Quicken Loans Arena to cheer on the Cavaliers Wednesday did not appear to be forgiving to one of the team's players accused of cheating on pregnant Khloe Kardashian.

 The team was playing against the New York Knicks and when Tristan Thompson took the floor after a timeout late in the first quarter, the power forward heard boos.
 TMZ reported the power forward avoided having his name announced over the PA system.